Oleg52/ModToolDocs/docs/props/auto-placement/numbers.md

 If you set step for rotation, in this case step 10 for Z rotation coordinate, props be will rotated on each iteration:

 ![Img5](../../assets/images/props/img13.png)

+You can also specify custom number ranges, more on [Range Formats](../../../tips/range-formats) page.

+If you are using comma "," sepator in your range, be sure to set numbers step to 1 and disable 'Add gaps' checkbox, otherwise range may be processed incorrectly.